-Learn of the suffering of the Ethiopian Jews and their long and tragic history.
-From the kingdom of the Queen of Sheba, to the Jews who left in Operation Solomon, the Beta Israel have been sovereigns and slaves, commanded vast areas and suffered exile because of their faith.
+Learn the unique story of the Ethiopian Jews and their long and tragic history.
+From the Queen of Sheba to the Jewish exodus in Operation Solomon, the Beta Israel have been sovereigns and slaves, commanded vast areas and suffered exile because of their faith.